 There is no better way to experience a new place than tasting its delicious local foods.
 The Bengali cuisine is characterized by a sweet taste through the use of sweet spices like dry fruits and this is strong a Persian influence from the Mughal kings who once ruled Kolkata.
 The Delish local foods of Kolkata are endless but the must-tastes are

-- Kathi roll of Kolkata- a flattened dough made of wheat that is heated on both sides with some oil on a pan and rolled with stuffing of either cooked vegetables or cooked diced chicken along with some freshly prepared seasoning
+- Kathi roll of Kolkata- a flattened dough made of wheat that is heated on both sides with some oil on a pan and rolled with a stuffing of either cooked vegetables or cooked diced chicken along with some freshly prepared seasoning

-- Rasagulla- a signature style desert from Kolkata.
+- Rasagulla- a signature-style desert from Kolkata.

-Our top picks for the best Bengali and Indian food joints are Kusum Rolls, Bhojohori Manna and Sher-e-Punjab.
-For street food in Kolkata we suggest visiting Deckers Lane and New Market which are filled with street stalls selling all kinds of Bengali delicacies at throw away prices.
+Our top picks for the best Bengali and Indian food joints are Kusum Rolls, Bhojohori Manna, and Sher-e-Punjab.
+For street food in Kolkata, we suggest visiting Deckers Lane and New Market which are filled with street stalls selling all kinds of Bengali delicacies at throw-away prices.
 No trip to Kolkata is complete without tasting the local foods of Bengal.

-While there are many ways to reach Kolkata for the locales including the popular bus, train and private car modes, we highly recommend taking a flight to Kolkata which simplifies the accessibility of Kolkata for people from far off places.
+While there are many ways to reach Kolkata for the locales including the popular bus, train and private car modes, we highly recommend taking a flight to Kolkata which simplifies the accessibility of Kolkata for people from far-off places.
 International travellers from the United States can have their cheap flights to Kolkata booked on Indian Eagle.
 If you are flying to Kolkata, you will be landing at Netaji Subash Chandra Bose International Airport (CCU) located at Dum Dum in West Bengal, about 17 km from the city center of Kolkata.

 How to get around Kolkata

-Kolkata has good road connectivity backed by excellent public transportation modes of bus, taxi, metro, autos and trams.
+Kolkata has good road connectivity backed by excellent public transportation modes of bus, taxi, metro, autos, and trams.
 You could also hire a private car or a bicycle to get around the city to bring out the adventurer in you.
 We highly recommend using a combination of all the modes for getting the best of everything.
-Taxis in Kolkata are the classic Ambassador cars like in Mumbai city and they are all metered-taxis and usually in most cases, the taxi drivers in Kolkata very rarely turn the meters on and they try to charge customers exorbitant amounts for the rides.
-A better alternative to taxis is using the Ola and Uber cab rides which are a lot cheaper and can only be pre booked from the respective Apps through the mobile phones linked to a local number.
+Taxis in Kolkata are the classic Ambassador cars like in Mumbai city and they are all metered-taxis and usually, in most cases, the taxi drivers in Kolkata very rarely turn the meters on and they try to charge customers exorbitant amounts for the rides.
+A better alternative to taxis is using the Ola and Uber cab rides which are a lot cheaper and can only be pre-booked from the respective Apps through the mobile phones linked to a local number.

 Now that you have read our travel guide to Kolkata, it’s about time you planned for a trip to Kolkata to get mesmerized by its attractions.
-Just in case you have an emergency travel plan to Kolkata, don’t fret, Indian Eagle also offers cheap last minute flights to Kolkata at affordable fares.
+Just in case you have an emergency travel plan to Kolkata, don’t fret, Indian Eagle also offers cheap last-minute flights to Kolkata at affordable fares.